 - A brief, relevant bio

-- For fiction, please include the first chapter of your manuscript pasted in the body of your email.
+- For fiction, please include the first twenty pages of your manuscript pasted in the body of your email.

 - No attachments, please.